Arts Illiana

 Indiana Association Track and Field Cross Country Coaches Museum

 This museum is filled with a vast variety of track & field and cross country artifacts and memorabilia from across Indiana.
 The Hall of Fame’s facility not only houses memorabilia, but also celebrates athlete, coach and contributor accomplishments from the past 120 years.
 The museum educates the visitor with both interactive self-guided tours, but also with professionally-guided tours by appointment.
 The museum’s motto is to preserve, educate and celebrate the past and retell the Indiana history of the sports.
-The museum is open Monday through Friday from 8 a.m. through 4 p.m. throughout the year and on Saturday from 11 a.m. through 5 p.m. during the months of June and July.
 Special appointment times may be arranged to tour the modern facility of historical displays and exhibits.

 |